 - Open the Environment details view for the production environment where you want to apply the package.

 - Click Maintain > Apply updates to apply the package.

 - Select the type of package to apply.

-Select the package to apply in your production environment, and then click Schedule to submit a request to the Service Engineering team to apply it.
+Select the package to apply in your production environment, and then click Schedule to submit a request to apply it.

 The list of packages includes only the packages that have been successfully signed off in the sandbox environment, and that have been marked as release candidates.